sreeram-io/project-zeus/src/data/story/the-past-decade.md

 **Learner to teacher**: I changed from learning from others to teaching others.

-**Final thoughts**

-It’s not to say that I have succeeded in every aspect of life.
+**Final thoughts**: It’s not to say that I have succeeded in every aspect of life.
 I do have some way to go in my personal life but I think I have reached a reasonably good place in terms of my career, thanks to the risks I took in the last decade.
 I will end it by quoting an excerpt from my favourite poem, The road not taken by Robert Frost:

     I shall be telling this with a sigh
     Somewhere ages and ages hence: